bcgov/devops-platform-workshops/openshift-201/logging.md

 NAME                                         AGE
 platform-services-controlled-alert-routing   78m
 ```
 Explore this object using `oc -n [-dev] platform-services-controlled-alert-routing` to see who will receive emails triggered by alerts in your namespace.
+This should match the technical lead(s) you set via the [Product Registry](https://registry.developer.gov.bc.ca/).

 Let's create a new alerting rule to fire a new alert if the conditions are met.
 Use the `+` icon in the OpenShift web console to import the YAML below.
 Replace the [-dev] mentions with your `-dev` namespace name and create this new `AlertingRule`.